olliw42/mLRS-docu/docs/PARAMETERS.md

 LP stands for Lost Packet, and here the buzzer emits a short beep for any lost packet.

 #### Rx FS Ch1 - Rx FS Ch16 ####
-Sets the rc channel value upon a failsafe.
+Sets the RC channel value upon a failsafe.
 Effective only when "Rx FailSafe Mode" = "by cnf".
 Can be a value between -120% and +120%.